SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="conclusion" href="#contents" style="font-size:2.1em;">🚶📜 9.
 Summary & Conclusions</a>

-The 80's *&ldquo;Free Grace&rdquo;* movement departs from scripture.
+The 80's *&ldquo;Free Grace&rdquo;* movement departs from scripture and, in my experience, has lead them to believe terribly destructive things about their walk with Christ.
+It saddens me greatly to see this happening.
 Because of these concerns, I cannot recommend 80s *&ldquo;Free Grace&rdquo;* version of the gospel, or the 80s *&ldquo;Free Grace&rdquo;* movement, as a legitimate option for evangelicals to accept and follow.

 > “The so-called Free Grace version of the gospel of Jesus Christ is unbiblical, anti-evangelical, and sub-Christian, ...” — J.I.
 Packer (Ph.D., University of Oxford) Time magazine top 25 evangelical.